-Allow us to introduce you to Airocide by KES Air, a non-chemical (no ozone), commercial air purification technology.
-Our commercial food safety air sanitation solution was developed from NASA technology and offers the latest innovation in airborne cross-contamination protection for your company, your valuable brands, and your products.
+Allow us to introduce you to Airocide, a non-chemical (no ozone), commercial air purification technology.
+Our commercial food safety air sanitation solution was technology developed for NASA and offers the latest innovation in airborne cross-contamination protection for your company, your valuable brands, and your products.
 The applications are almost infinite when it comes to improving and protecting commercial indoor air quality (IAQ), both effectively and cost efficiently.
-Airocide works for NASA, Airocide will work for you.

 The Airocide story begins in space with NASA.
 They had a problem with ethylene gas (C2H4)!
 NASA pioneering space travelers needed to grow and manage their own crops.
 This required the development of space-age greenhouses where astronaut farmers could experiment with harvesting large-scale food crops.
 Ethylene is a naturally occurring, odorless, colorless gas given off by plants that speeds up the ripening of fruits, vegetables and the aging of flowers, encouraging decay.
 Comprised of carbon and hydrogen, in closed growing environments, like on a spacecraft or in a terrestrial greenhouse, ethylene builds up quickly and plants mature too fast.
 Therefore, ethylene gas removal is important to preserving crops not just in space, but also on Earth.
 Because commercial grocers, cold storage warehouses and florists also have an equally specific interest in removing the ethylene gas.
 If they don’t it ultimately shortens the shelf life, storage life and home life of their products.